CBT and Counselling Sittingbourne

-My name is Jo Walmsley-Moore and I’m a fully qualified ‘Integrative Counsellor’ and Clinical Supervisor based at CBT Sittingbourne.
+My name is Jo Walmsley and I’m a fully qualified ‘Integrative Counsellor’ and Clinical Supervisor based at CBT and Counselling Sittingbourne.
 I am registered member of the BACP (British Association of Counsellors and Psychotherapists).
 Alongside holding professional accreditation with NCS (National Counselling Society).
 I provide CBT and counselling for both adults and children age 7+ years.

 Being an integrative counsellor is at the heart of my work.
 This means, once the relationship is in place I draw upon a range of different “tools” from specific therapies.
 Depending on your individual needs.
 I will tailor your therapy so it’s personal to your specific goal and personality.
 I don’t believe that one single approach can treat each person in all situations.